-This semester, we’re reading The Fault in Our Stars by John Green.
-Beginning February 19 and lasting throughout the semester, a series of fun on-campus events will be held to coincide with the book including book giveaways, guided discussions, and a creative arts contest for LATI students and staff.
+This semester, we’re reading The Things They Carried by Tim O’Brien.
+Beginning February 9 and lasting throughout April, a series of fun on-campus events will be held to coincide with the book including book giveaways, guided discussions, and an interview contest for LATI students and staff.

 Don’t worry if you can’t make it to all of the events.
 You’ll be able to join our online discussions on Facebook (www.facebook.com/LATIAllCampusRead.)
 All you need to do is like the page and you’ll be included in all of the great interaction.